GamesCreed

 So why did the developers put these alternative gameplay styles in the game if people don’t instinctively play them?

-“We created Encased to not only be a totally entertaining game but one that would provoke some thoughts in players too.
+“We created Encased to not only be an entertaining game but one that would provoke some thoughts in players, too.
 From moral choices to problem-solving, we wanted the player to use their imagination to play their avatar in whichever way they wanted,” said Viacheslav Kozikhin, Creative Director at Dark Crystal Games.

 “These are some of the reasons why we created all these extra possibilities.
 We’re aware not everyone will see them, but that’s part of the magic of RPGs.
 It’s all about discovery and allowing players to explore a world in whatever way they want, rather than having a storyline-on-rails.”